ga-wdi-exercises/portfolio_pages/readme.md

 You may continue with the "About Me" page you created when interviewing for this course.
 However, the intent is that **this will be the foundation of the portfolio page you display to employers**, so you'll probably want to make significant improvements!

-**At 2:30pm please report to your classroom.** We'll ask you to pair with another student and review each others' sites:

-1. Push your most recent changes to Github.
-- Fork your partner's repository.
-- Clone it down.
-- Check out a new branch called `your-name-suggestions`.
-- Take 15 minutes to make comments, suggestions, and changes to their code.
-- Add and commit your changes, and then `git push origin your-name-suggestions`.
-- Click the green "New Pull Request" button on your fork's Github page and follow the steps.
-- Take a look at the pull request your partner made on *their* fork of *your* repository, and consider their changes.
-- Close their pull request (or, if you wish, merge it in).

-**At 4:30pm you will meet with your squad at the last place you met.**

 ## Requirements

 **This lab counts as an assignment.** Your squad instructor will review your code and leave feedback by Monday.

+- Your semantics and style should be separated appropriately: your CSS should be separate from your HTML.
+- Your HTML should [pass the W3 HTML validator](https://validator.w3.org/#validate_by_input).
+- Your CSS should [pass the W3 CSS validator](https://jigsaw.w3.org/css-validator/#validate_by_input).
+- Javascript isn't required, but you get bonus points for giving it a shot!
 - Your page must be deployed to [Github pages](https://pages.github.com/).
 This is a free hosting service provided by Github.
 You should name your repository `your-username.github.io`.
 The result is that your page will be publicly available at http://your-username.github.io.

-- Your semantics and style should be separated appropriately: your CSS should be separate from your HTML.
-- Your HTML should [pass the W3 HTML validator](https://validator.w3.org/#validate_by_input).
-- Your CSS should [pass the W3 CSS validator](https://jigsaw.w3.org/css-validator/#validate_by_input).
-- Javascript isn't required, but you get bonus points for giving it a shot!
+> You have not been taught how to deploy to Github Pages.
+That's okay!
+This is an opportunity to learn something new on your own.
+Just follow the instructions [here](https://pages.github.com/).
+If you run into any issues, just ask the instructor on lab support.

 ### Submission